jbfiche/Python_basic_instrumentation/README.md

 ----------------------------------------------------

+MS2000 : System Tested:Windows    Works with:Python 3.8

-MS2000 : Drivers for the translation plate (MS2000).
+Drivers for the translation plate (MS2000).
 Contains all the methods to interact with the device and to save the Range Of Interest :
 Methods in MS2000:
 	- Open/Close Connection (Open or close the communication with the device)
 	- Status (Get the current state of the device)